Anish-Karthik/DSA-and-Competitive-Prog/README.md

 # DSA and CP
-This repository covers all DSA Concepts for Competitive Programming concepts.
+This repository covers all DSA Concepts I have learnt for Competitive Programming concepts.